omarKmekkawy/TIVAC_TM4C123G_SMBUS_BMS_INTERFACING/README.md

 * Controlling both of the BMS and BQ24725 with CAN Bus.

+* Making a battery pack with more than one BMS connected together and controlling the battery pack using CAN BUS.

 # Notes
 This repository required a lot of work in many fields:
 * Hardware reverse engineering.